supahcraig/redpanda_basics/Observability/Grafana Cloud.md

   --server.http.listen-addr=0.0.0.0:12345
 ```

 Check the docker logs.
-There is a 200% chance you got something wrong, Grafana Cloud _sucks_
+There is a 200% chance you got something wrong, Grafana Cloud & their AI _sucks_

 ```bash
 # From your EC2 instance, test the exact credentials Alloy is using